haizy1/PYTHOLICE/README.md

 **Home Page** :

 ![home page](home_page.jpg)

 **Login** :

 ![login](login.jpg)

 ![admin page](admin.jpg)

-The admin page is designed for users with special privileges, such as administrators or website managers, to access authentication information and manage user accounts.<br/>
+The admin page is designed for users with special privileges, such as administrators or website managers, to access authentication information and manage user accounts.<br>

-**Cameras Page** :
+**Cameras Page** :<br>

 The homepage after a Successful login opens with a captivating interface highlighting camera fields.
 At the center of the page, a frame is displayed, providing a live view through the website's built-in camera.

 ![the page of cameras](camera.jpg)

-**Criminels Page** :
+**Criminels Page** :<br>

 ![liste for criminels](liste_criminels.jpg)

-**page d’ajout et de suppression des criminels** :
+**page d’ajout et de suppression des criminels** :<br>

 The criminal database search page allows users to search for wanted or already detected criminals.
-At the center of the page, a search field is displayed, prompting users to enter the name of the criminal.<br/>
+At the center of the page, a search field is displayed, prompting users to enter the name of the criminal.<br>

 ![search for criminles](recherche.jpg)

-**Form for adding a new criminal** :
+**Form for adding a new criminal** :<br>

 The add and delete criminals page enables users to input new criminal data and remove existing entries.
-It features a user-friendly form for adding detailed criminal information, including photos, names, addresses, dates of birth, and national identification numbers.<br/>
+It features a user-friendly form for adding detailed criminal information, including photos, names, addresses, dates of birth, and national identification numbers.<br>

 ![the form of add and delete](formulaire.jpg)

 **Alertes Page** :
 The alert page is designed to notify users of any detection situations.
-It is crafted to immediately capture users' attention upon opening and can be highlighted by an alert message.<br/>
+It is crafted to immediately capture users' attention upon opening and can be highlighted by an alert message.<br>

 ![alertes page](alertes.jpg)